Jsvcycling/jsvcycling.github.io/_posts/2018-11-13-hh-performance.md

 ---
 layout: post
-title: The Hodgkin-Huxley Model as a Performance Matric
+title: The Hodgkin-Huxley Model as a Performance Metric
 ---

 <i>The source code associated with this post is available on